headjs/headjs/README.md

 - After that however things will likely change a bit
  - Have a peek here [HeadJS@I-Technology](https://github.com/itechnology/headjs)
  - For example :
-     - Programatically it's very hard to use the current syntax of prefixig things with **no-**.
+     - Programatically it's very awkward to use the current syntax of prefixing things with **no-**.
 Instead they should be suffixed with **-true/-false**.
-Like this it is very easy to generate variable on the fly and have them match your HeadJS rules.
+Like this it is very easy to generate variables on the fly and have them match your HeadJS rules.
      - Currently screen detection is based on the **outerWidth** of the navigator window, so once you add tabs, scrollbars, sidebars, & toolbars ..you are probably in for a big surprise with your design!
 Therefore generated classes should instead reflect the actual screen estate availiable: **innerWidth/innerHeight**
      - Right now you only get classes based on **width lt**, but what about **lte, gt, and gte** ?
 Not to mention **height** ! :)